 The only option after a final decision at this level is to take your appeal to the federal circuit court or to submit new evidence via a Supplemental Claim.

 Historical VA Disability Claim Process (Prior to Feb 19, 2019)

 Step 1: File a Notice of Disagreement (NOD)

-The only way that you can start an appeal of your claim is by filing a notice of disagreement form (NOD) with your Regional Office (RO).
-Without this NOD form (pdf) you won’t be able to start the appeals process.
+For those who received a denial prior to February 19, 2019, the only way that you can start an appeal of your claim is by filing a Notice of Disagreement form (NOD) with your Regional Office (RO).
+Without this NOD form you won’t be able to start the appeals process.

 The NOD states that you disagree with the decision you received regarding your claim for disability compensation.
 The NOD form is the only way to begin your appeal process when you disagree with VA’s decision on your claim for disability compensation.